-A. You will receive a letter in the mail after your application has been reviewed by our student support specialists.
+A. You will receive an email after your application has been reviewed by our student support specialists.
 If your address has changed, call our office at 517-483-1199 or click here to submit your change online.
 You must also contact Enrollment Services to update your LCC student account.

 A. It is a Federal requirement of the WR/RAP tuition grants that all other federal sources of financial aid be exhausted before WR/RAP can fund a student.
 We satisfy this requirement by having all our potential students file a FASFA.

 Q. Will I still be eligible for the Child Care Grant if I am not eligible for either tuition grant?

 A. You may be eligible for one grant and ineligible for another.
 Each grant has different eligibility criteria.

 Q. Why am I required to complete a career assessment?
 I already know what I want to do.

 A. Because WR/RAP grants are for students who are pursuing a career-oriented program, the Federal government requires a career assessment from each applicant before WR/RAP can fund a student.
 This also allows our office to be sure that you are in tune with your specific career goals.